Built on a foundation of sustainability

 UC Merced has been guided by a long-range vision of sustainable planning and design.
 From energy-efficient buildings to waste-reduction strategies, UC Merced’s leadership has received state, national and international recognition.

-The 2020 Project was built on that foundation and has been committed to expanding access to the University in a way that minimizes impacts to the natural and built environment, encourages compact land development, and provides immediate and long-term environmental benefits to the campus and the community for decades to come.
+The 2020 Project builds on that foundation and is committed to expanding access to the University while minimizing environmental impacts, encouraging compact land development and providing long-term environmental benefits to the campus and surrounding community.

 Strategic Building Design

-In addition to meeting the targets established by the University of California's Policy on Sustainable Practices, the 2020 Project’s siting strategy responds to Merced’s climate, topography, hydrology, and ecological systems.
+In addition to meeting targets established by the University of California's Policy on Sustainable Practices, the Project’s siting strategy responds to climate, topography, hydrology and ecological systems.

 LEED Gold Minimum